-Stocks take breather as ADP jobs data signals slow hiring
+Stocks recoup losses as oil tops $45

 HOUSE POISED TO CUT ROGUE CHINESE FIRMS OFF FROM AMERICAN INVESTORS

-Looking at stocks, the U.K. government granted emergency use authorization to the Pfizer/BioNTech COVID-19 vaccine.
+The U.K. government granted emergency use authorization to the Pfizer/BioNTech COVID-19 vaccine.
 The vaccine, which is the first in the world to be approved, will begin being distributed to vulnerable populations next week.

 |Ticker